OrganisedAFID/our-project-name/README.md

 Turn learning by ear into play with our fun interactive game.
 Produced on the Raspberry Pi, developed by final year engineering students at #UofG

-Current status: Version 1 development in progress
+Current status: Beta version released

 Check out our social media pages to keep up to date with  our progress
 - Instagram:  https://www.instagram.com/soundpirates/